SimonGenin/hadron-docs/src/routing.md

 };
 ```

-it will redirect user to Google's page with its default protocol: `https://google.com`
+it will redirect the user to Google's page with its default protocol: `https://google.com`

 ### Callback returning rendered view